Recommended Reading

 www.carolynmcmanus.com

-Five CDs are currently offered in this wonderful series by Carolyn McManus, a national speaker and highly respected Seattle-area clinician, author and researcher in mind-body medicine.
+Several CDs are offered in this wonderful series by Carolyn McManus, a national speaker and highly respected Seattle-area clinician, author and researcher in mind-body medicine.
 McManus draws from over 20 years of experience in health care to create this popular relaxation, meditation and imagery series which includes the following titles: “Relax into Restful Sleep”, Mindfulness Meditation and Body Scan” and “Progressive Relaxation & Autogenic Training.”

 PATIENT RIGHTS